Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Experimental setup

 More specifically, we focus our attention only on two motion patterns defined by a \textit{departure} area, identified by the polygon $O$ in Fig.~\ref{fig:emodnet}, and two \textit{destination} areas, identified by the polygons $A$ and $B$ in Fig.~\ref{fig:emodnet}.
 Given the polygons $O$, $A$ and $B$, we build the dataset of \ac{AIS} trajectories limited to those that transit in $O$ and, subsequently, $A$ or $B$; in other words, we build the set $\mathcal{C}$ described in Section~\ref{sec:sec2_1}, where the categorical feature $\Psi$ represents, in this case, the destination ($A$ or $B$).

-This selection stages leaves us with a dataset of trajectories with variable duration---as much as thirteen hours; the time interval between consecutive reported positions is also variable and has a mean value of about $10$ seconds.
+\rev{This selection stage leaves us with a dataset of trajectories with variable duration---as much as thirteen hours;} the time interval between consecutive reported positions is also variable and has a mean value of about $10$ seconds.
 At this point, the dataset is ready to be resampled, and the trajectories are all interpolated using a fixed sampling time.
 In our experimental setup, we selected a sampling time of $\Delta = 15$ minutes, as a good trade-off between training time and time resolution, considering the limited maneuverability of tanker vessels.
 The final dataset contains $394$ trajectories, out of which $232$ belong to the motion pattern $(O,A)$, and $162$ to $(O,B)$.
-Finally, before starting the experiments, we perform the data windowing and segment trajectories into fixed-length input/output sequences of length $\ell=h=12$ (equivalent to three hours, with a sampling period of $\Delta=15$ minutes) that we will use to train and evaluate the models (see Section~\ref{se:segmentation}).
+Finally, before starting the experiments, we perform the data windowing and segment trajectories into fixed-length input/output sequences of length $\ell=h=12$ (equivalent to three hours, with a sampling period of $\Delta=15$ minutes) that we will use to train and evaluate the models (see Section~\ref{se:segmentation}). \rev{As already mentioned, the windowing procedure produces a dataset of input/target sequences, which are of fixed lengths ($\ell$ and $h$, respectively); the exact number of sample sequences is reported in~Section\ref{sec:qualitative}.}